sergiooncode/veterinary-medical-records/README.md

 - **Document List API**: The vet team cares about a document the uploaded regardless of it has been uploaded/processed several times so the document list operations returns the latest processing run for that document, it was naively assumed the name of the file will be unique, using a better mechanism based on hashing to know if a file uploaded was the same as one already processed
+- **Symptom onset date**: it was assumed that LLM would extract only one date and reflected in the system prompt, there can be more than one symptom so this approach has limitations

 ## Future improvements